Democrats Try To Find A Future Post-Obama With Fault Lines Along Economics, Race

 David Betras realized Hillary Clinton's odds of winning the presidency were in peril — back in March of last year.

 Betras, the chairman of the Mahoning County Democratic Party, lives in an area of Ohio that traditionally votes for Democrats.
-But, during the Ohio primary, Betras saw 18 people on his own precinct committee defect and cross party lines to vote Republican.
+But during the Ohio primary, Betras saw 18 people on his own precinct committee defect and cross party lines to vote Republican.

 "Why did they vote for Donald Trump?"
 Betras asked rhetorically, and in the next breath answered his own question, "'cause Donald Trump — I don't get it, but, amazingly, a man that s**** in gold-plated toilets — was talking more to working people than the party's standard-bearer."

-Quick fact-check: While some apartments in Trump Tower do have gold-plated bathroom fixtures, there's no evidence of a gold toilet.
+Quick fact check: While some apartments in Trump Tower do have gold-plated bathroom fixtures, there's no evidence of a gold toilet.
 But you get the point: Betras was frustrated with his own party, that it could not appeal to working-class voters while running against a New York billionaire.

 "We were stressing the wrong messages.
 'Stronger Together' — that's real nice," Betras said, referring to Clinton's campaign slogan.
 "Let's sit around and sing, 'Kumbaya,' but that really doesn't get anyone a job, does it?"